New York City Drug Defense Lawyer

 If you have been accused of a drug offense in New York, you cannot and should not face the criminal justice system alone.
 The Law Office of Yifei He, PLLC is here to make sure you don’t have to.

-Contact our NYC drug crime attorney at 1-917-338-7678 for a free and confidential consultation.
+Contact our NYC drug defense lawyer at 1-917-338-7678 for a free and confidential consultation.
 We can also be reached via our online message form here.

 Drug Crimes & Punishments in New York

 Depending on the nature of the drug charges you are facing, you could be looking at anywhere from a $100 possession charge to lifetime imprisonment for trafficking.

 Below, we break down some of the penalties for the possession and sale of controlled substances.
 However, it’s important to note that these crimes and penalties are subject to change depending on the type of controlled substance involved.
 For example, possessing marijuana is generally punished far less harshly than the breakdown detailed below.

 Possession and/or Sale of Controlled Substances